seantrinh/predator_prey_model/README.md

 ## TODO
-- Use ode45(built in) to model a predator prey relationship
+- Create phase plot to compare the different models used
 - Create an interactive graph

 ## Done